 If you are selected for this study, we will provide the simulated spaceflight experience in the NASTAR Center centrifuge for free (a $3000 value).
 You must provide your own transportation to, and lodging in the Philadelphia area.
 We are unable to provide additional compensation other than the simulated spaceflight experience and your satisfaction knowing you are a pioneer opening access to space for a larger group of people than ever before.

-Please Note: participation in the study requires two days of your time.
+Please Note: participation in the study requires up to two days of your time.
 The first day will be from 9:00 AM to approxomately 4:00 PM.
 The second day will be from 9:00 AM to approximately 3:00 PM.
 Travel to the Philadelphia area will be required.